wp-plugins/auto-thickbox/readme.txt

 = Thickbox Galleries =

 By default, the auto thickbox plugin will bind all images within a post into a single thickbox gallery.
-That is, thickbox will add next image and previous image links so you can navigate from an image to the next.
+That is, next image and previous image links will appear so you can navigate from an image to the next.

 The behavior is particularly interesting when you create galleries using WordPress' image uploader.
 Have the images link to the image file rather than the attachment's post, and you're done.